Elgg/Elgg/docs/guides/javascript.rst

 ===================

-Although we highly recommend using AMD modules, and there is no Elgg API for loading the scripts, you can register scripts in a hook handler to add elements to the head links;
+Although we highly recommend using AMD modules, and there is no Elgg API for loading the scripts, you can register scripts in a event handler to add elements to the head links;

 .. code-block:: php

-	elgg_register_plugin_hook_handler('head', 'page', $callback);
+	elgg_register_event_handler('head', 'page', $callback);

 Hooks
 =====

-The JS engine has a hooks system similar to the PHP engine's plugin hooks: hooks are triggered and plugins can register functions to react or alter information.
-There is no concept of Elgg events in the JS engine; everything in the JS engine is implemented as a hook.
+The JS engine has a hooks system similar to the PHP engine's events: hooks are triggered and plugins can register functions to react or alter information.

 Registering hook handlers
 -------------------------